We use cookies for analytics and to improve your experience. Learn more.

 Percentile thresholds

-If your Signal Score is 80 and you're wondering whether that's good, these are the bands.
+If your INBXR Score is 80 and you're wondering whether that's good, these are the bands.
 A score at the P75 line puts you in the top quartile of scanned senders.

 Score distribution (percentiles)